alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 the output until something like the answer popped out.

-One advantage of code is that if you have code that exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know for sure your extraction idea is wrong and you should try something else.
+One advantage of code is that if you have code that exhaustively checks all possibilities, and it still fails to extract the puzzle, then you know you should try something different from the extraction you attempted, rather than checking for errors.
 (Once again, this has burned me before, when I concluded an extraction method was wrong because the answer didn't appear in my local wordlist.
 Proceed with caution!)

 #### When picking what to work on, check what's underinvested